jwcxz/personal-site/src/content/notes/200706-tiny-mail-server-setup/body.md

 allowed as well (in particular, no non-ECC Diffie-Hellman support).

+*Edit 2021-09-29*: `ssl_cert` now points at the full chain instead of the individual cert.

 ### User Authentication

 This configuration uses a simple password file for authentication.